-In February 2010, the Company concluded a randomized Phase 3 multi-center study for patients with unresectable metastatic ocular or cutaneous melanoma exclusively or predominantly in the liver.
-In the trial, patients were randomly assigned to receive PHP treatments with melphalan using the Melphalan HDS system, or to a control group providing best alternative care (BAC).
+The most advanced application for which Melphalan/HDS was evaluated is for the treatment of metastatic melanoma in the liver.
+In February 2010, we concluded a randomized Phase 3 multi-center study for patients with unresectable metastatic ocular or cutaneous melanoma exclusively or predominantly in the liver.
+In the trial, patients were randomly assigned to receive PHP treatments with melphalan using the Melphalan/HDS, or to a control group providing best alternative care (BAC).
 Patients assigned to the PHP arm were eligible to receive up to six cycles of treatment at approximately four to eight week intervals.
 Patients randomized to the BAC arm were permitted to cross-over into the PHP arm at radiographic documentation of hepatic disease progression.
-A majority of the BAC patients did in fact cross over to the treatment arm.
+A majority of the BAC patients did in fact cross over to the PHP arm.
 Secondary objectives of the study were to determine the response rate, safety, tolerability and overall survival.

-On April 21, 2010, the Company announced that our randomized Phase 3 clinical trial of PHP with melphalan using Melphalan HDS System for patients with unresectable metastatic ocular and cutaneous melanoma in the liver had successfully achieved the study's primary endpoint of extended hepatic progression-free survival, or hPFS.
+On April 21, 2010, we announced that our randomized Phase 3 clinical trial of PHP with melphalan using Melphalan/HDS for patients with unresectable metastatic ocular and cutaneous melanoma in the liver had successfully achieved the study's primary endpoint of extended hepatic progression-free survival, or hPFS.
 An updated summary of the results was presented at the European Multidisciplinary Cancer Congress organized by the European Cancer Organization (ECCO) and the European Society of Medical Oncology (ESMO) in September 2011.
-Data submitted to the FDA in Delcath's NDA comparing treatment with the PHP with melphalan (the treatment group) to BAC (the control group), showed that patients in the treatment group had a statistically significant longer median hPFS of 7.0 months compared to 1.7 months in the BAC control group, according to the Independent Review Committee (IRC) assessment.
-This reflects a 4-fold increase of hPFS over that of the control arm, with 50% reduction in the risk of progression and/or death in the PHP treatment group compared to the BAC control group.
+Data submitted in October 2012 to the FDA in Delcath's New Drug Application (NDA) comparing treatment with the PHP with melphalan (the treatment group) to BAC (the control group), showed that patients in the PHP arm had a statistically significant longer median hPFS of 7.0 months compared to 1.7 months in the BAC control group, according to the Independent Review Committee (IRC) assessment.
+This reflects a 4-fold increase of hPFS over that of the BAC arm, with 50% reduction in the risk of progression and/or death in the PHP treatment arm compared to the BAC control arm.
+Authors of this study submitted these results for publication in a leading peer-reviewed journal in February 2015.